itscharlieliu/home-dash/README.md

 # Home Dash

 Lightweight FastAPI dashboard that exposes system metrics via a web UI and JSON API.
-Built to run easily inside Docker and designed for extension with custom metric providers.
+Designed for extension with custom metric providers.

 ## Features